uetopia/ProESports/README.md

 # PRO/eSports FOUNDATION
 Competitive multiplayer tools.

-4.20_OSS enhanced complete branch requires the 4.20 branch of the UEtopia plugin (included), and a patched version of the engine https://github.com/uetopia/UnrealEngine/tree/4.20.0_UETOPIA_OSS_ENHANCED - If you see the landspeeder 404, make sure you are logged in, and have authorized your github account with Epic.
+4.21_OSS enhanced complete branch requires the 4.21 branch of the UEtopia plugin, socketIO plugin (both included), and a patched version of the engine https://github.com/uetopia/UnrealEngine/tree/4.21.0_UETOPIA_OSS_ENHANCED - If you see the landspeeder 404, make sure you are logged in, and have authorized your github account with Epic.

 # Live Demo
 https://ue4topia.appspot.com/#/game/5719586641018880